 The breeds of dog most likely to suffer skin cancer are the St. Bernard, Irish Setter, Boxer, German Shepherd, Cocker Spaniel and Golden Retriever.
 Learn more with our related article on the most common diseases of German Shepherds.

 Although the above reasons are most common, there are other reasons why dog's nose changes color.
 As it is a pigmentation problem, it is possible a poor diet can be the root cause.
 This is because the right nutrition is required to stimulation melanin production.
 If the dog receives food of insufficient quality or even quantity, melanin cannot properly bond with proteins and there will be a deficiency.
 The result is a lack of pigmentation.

 To determine if diet is a cause in your dog's nose changing color, a systemic review will need to be carried out.
-This will involve the veterinarian giving them a physical exam and running tests.
+This will involve the veterinarian giving them a physical examination and running diagnostic tests.
 They will then prescribe a diet which might help boost melanin production.

 Although we discuss above the dangers of UV radiation on the dog's nose, it is important to point out that a healthy level of sun will help stimulate melanin production.
-Similar to when a human tans, the sun's rays help the dog's skin to go darker.
-If you keep your dog inside too much, without walking them or providing physical exercise, they may not be exposed enough to the sun.
+Similar to when a human tans their skin, the sun's rays darken skin tone.
+If you keep your dog inside without exercise for too long, they may not be exposed to enough sun.
 Such deprivation of physical stimulation can also harm them overall, leading to obesity and other health problems.
 This does not mean they should have prolonged unprotected exposure to the sun due to the potential skin damage this may cause.

 If you want to read similar articles to My Dog's Nose is Changing Color, we recommend you visit our Facts about the animal kingdom category.